pockemul/PockEmul_Issues/README.md

 This repository is used to manage PockEmul public issues

-To create or follow an issue, go to https://github.com/pockemul/PockEmul_Issues/issues
+To create or follow an issue, go to [the issue section](https://github.com/pockemul/PockEmul_Issues/issues)